 ADA Accessible Museum Tour App

-The National Marine Sanctuary in Alpena, Michigan recently created a museum tour app available on the App Store and Google Play.
+The National Marine Sanctuary in Alpena, Michigan recently created a museum tour app.
 The mobile app tour would allow guests to take a self guided tour.
 The Shipwreck Alley App offers guests a self-guided tour of the Shipwreck museum as well as a GPS triggered outdoor tour on their glass bottom boat.
 The vision for creating an app grew out of the desire to make their museum and boat tour accessible for people who are visually impaired.

 The goal was to make the museum and boat tour a self-guided and independent experience for all guests.
 After much research, the Marine Sanctuary liked the Tour Buddy App because they input their own content into the easy to use App Builder and they could integrate the app with ibeacons.

 The ibeacons would make it possible for guests to be notified when they are in a particular section of the museum and hear audio about that section.
 In addition to the ibeacon integration, the iOS Tour Buddy App is also optimized for accessibility.
 Users can turn on the voice over mode (this feature only available in the iOS version of Shipwreck Alley) and listen to the app’s content being read, a key feature in iOS devices for users who are visually impaired.

 Now, all guests can enjoy an interactive and self-guided tour of the Shipwreck museum.